top of page

 Was it a sin, a crime, a transgression

-put a stopper on abuse and oppression
+to put a stopper to abuse and oppression

-the humble right of bread’s possession,
+to claim the humble right to bread’s possession,

-bite the fruit of a hungry passion?
+and bite the fruit of a hungry passion?

 To be what one wants to be,